turanszkij/WickedEngine/README.md

 The Editor supports the importing of some common model formats (the list will potentially grow): <b>OBJ</b>, <b>GLTF 2.0</b> <br/>
 The Engine itself can open the serialized model format (<b>WISCENE</b>) only.
 The preferred workflow is to import models into the editor, and save them out to <b>WISCENE</b>, then any WickedEngine application can open them.<br/>
-The old Blender exporter script is now not supported! (from version 0.21.0)
+The old Blender exporter script is now not supported! (from version 0.21.0), because the engine was redesigned with Entity-Component System at its core.
+The old object oriented version can be found [here][ba].

 ### Take a look at some screenshots: